Will mortgage rates go down in 2024?

 Those on tracker deals linked to the base rate should see their mortgage rate come down almost immediately.
 But the impact on fixed-rate mortgages is a little trickier to predict.

 That's because they tend to be priced based on swap rates, although these are influenced by the base rate.
-Two-year swap rates fell from 4.2% to 4.0% on 5 August.
+Two-year swap rates were at 4.2% on the 7th November and on the 14th November it has slowly creeped up to 4.3%.

 Some lenders had already reduced fixed rates in the run up to the Bank of England announcement, while other banks and building societies have announced falls after.

-Despite both swaps and mortgage rates falling, it’s still difficult to know what will happen to mortgage rates in the second half of 2024 and whether they could continue to fall.
+Despite mortgage rates falling, it’s still difficult to know what will happen to mortgage rates by the end 2024 and whether they could continue to fall.

 There has been a lot of rate volatility during 2024, and particularly in the last few months.
 In June, in the lead up to the General Election, lenders initially increasing rates but several have now reduced them on selected products, including Barclays, HSBC, Natwest and Halifax.